armican/debearsivi.github.io/_posts/2018-04-26-26-Nisan-2018-reddit-debe.md

   entry_content: |
     <img src=https://i.redditmedia.com/4nlvBKzOorpa89GLq1Hn_T_wj4efYv6c45hM2Pbx5g8.jpg?s=7ee1dc4f42b3ffdc72b6b1782383e7af frameborder=0>
 - entry_name: |
-    For every girl who wonders if a guy is staring at her, there is a guy who accidentally makes eye contact and is now afraid that she thinks he was staring at her.
-  entry_id: 8enp6j
-  entry_content: |
-    null
-- entry_name: |
     TIL in 2007, Big Bang Theory set designers toured the apartments being used by current graduate students to see how young scientists really live.
 They did a faithful re-creation of the apartments, but after CBS tested the show, the sets were scrapped because they were too depressing.
   entry_id: 8eqqf4
   entry_content: |